Introducing Newly Named Wade Co-Directors Crystal and David C. Downing

 Copies are available for sale at the Wade Center or via InterVarsity Press Academic.

 The University of Leeds, in collaboration with SUNY Cortland and funded by the John Templeton Foundation, has developed a curriculum utilizing C.S.
 Lewis’s Chronicles of Narnia and looking at whether study of the books can help improve students’ character.
-Aimed at 11-14 year olds, and designed for delivery in concurrent years, each stage of the curriculum is 12 weeks long.
-Participating schools will receive free PDF documents containing the needed curriculum materials, as well as updates and ideas via email and social media.
+The curriculum is aimed at 9-13 year olds, and there are 6-12 weeks’ worth of activities for each novel, based on two to four hours per week.
+Participating schools will receive free PDF documents containing the curriculum materials, as well as updates and ideas via email and social media.
 More details in the links below.

 Study Guide: Learning from the Spiritual Pilgrimage of C.S.
 Lewis